mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 - Familiar with what Docker is used for
 - Familiar with cloud services such as AWS/Azure

 ## Step 0.
-Getting set ut before the hackathon
+Getting set up before the hackathon
 Before the hackathon you should have the following installed on your computer.
 How to install each component is described below.
 - Python 3 (recommended, not mandatory)
 - Git